mcnairsa/100-days-of-code/log.md

 ### Day 053/100: 19-11-2024
 **Today's Progress**:
-Did my practice session on Codecademy F-SE path Started setting up an old laptop as a cevelopment box.
+Did my practice session on Codecademy F-SE path Started setting up an old laptop as a development box.
 More with a view to documenting the process than for any other reason.

 **Thoughts:**
 I've accepted that I'm suffering from something a touch of 'flu maybe but probably just man-flu